yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-jul-2022/index.md

     >}}

 A list of critical changes like this sadly includes regressions with it.
-We’re working to solve such regressions, so expect a delay to see these changes implemented into Mainline while we sort things out and pave the way for part 2.
+We’re working to solve such regressions, and Blinkhawk is busy with IRL things, so expect a delay to see these changes implemented into Mainline while we sort things out and pave the way for part 2.
 Remember to check the hovercard or the PR itself.

 {{< single-title-imgs